Mary and Jeff Bell Library

-The Mary and Jeff Bell Library provides a number of group study rooms for collaborative work and study.
-Keys to these rooms may be borrowed from the service desk for a period of three hours.
-The following policies govern the use of these rooms.
+The Mary and Jeff Bell Library provides 15 study rooms of various size for single student, small group, and large group usage.
+Keys to these rooms may be checked out from the Circulation desk for a period of three hours.

 - At least 2 members of the group must be present at the service desk to checkout a key.

-- Keys that are returned late are subject to a $3.00 per hour fine.
-All fines may be paid at the Library's main Circulation Desk on the first floor.
+- Keys and room accessories that are returned late are subject to a $3.00 per hour fine.
+All fines may be paid at the Library's main Circulation Desk on the first floor or at the Business office located in the Student Services Center.
 Students accruing $15.00 or more in library fines are unable to borrow additional materials until fines are paid.

-- Group study rooms are available on a walk-in basis.
+- Study rooms are available on a walk-in basis.
 The Mary and Jeff Bell Library does not routinely allow advance room reservations.

-- Group study room users must vacate the room when the key is due.
+- Study room users must vacate the room when the key is due.

-- Group study room users must maintain a moderate noise level - rooms are not soundproof, and loud talking disturbs other users in adjoining rooms and outside the rooms.
+- Study room users must maintain a moderate noise level - rooms are not soundproof, and loud talking disturbs other users in adjoining rooms and outside the rooms.

-In addition, users of the group study rooms, as with all Library resources, must comply with the rules of use and conduct listed in the University Student Handbook and Code of Conduct.
-Any violation of this code will result in disciplinary action according to the procedures outlined in the University Rules and Procedures.
+In addition, users of the group study rooms, as with all Library resources, must comply with the rules of use and conduct listed in the Mary and Jeff Bell Library Building Use policies.

 NOTICE: failure to follow these policies, or other applicable library policies, may result in a temporary or permanent suspension of access to these group study rooms.